contentful/contentful.js/README.md

 up to date by receiving delta updates.

-There are two supported options, pass `{ initial: true }` to start a brand new copy, or `{ syncToken: syncToken }` resume syncing using a token returned in a previous call to `sync`.
+There are two supported options, pass `{ initial: true }` to start a brand new copy, or `{ nextSyncToken: syncToken }` resume syncing using a token returned in a previous call to `sync`.

 Here is an example of syncing some local store: